 First of All, Don’t Forget Your Sunglasses!

-Colorado gets 300-some days of sunshine yearly, which is more annual hours of sunlight than Miami or Southern California.
-Whether hiking through Garden of the Gods, skiing down a mountain, or sipping a craft beer on a Denver brewery’s patio, you’ll definitely want to have your shades handy.
+Whether you’re hiking through Garden of the Gods, skiing down a mountain, or sipping a craft beer on a Denver brewery’s patio, you’ll want your shades handy.

 RELATED: How to Pick the Best Sunglasses for Travel